KDABLabs/KDToolBox/qt/model_view/KDTableToListProxyModel/README.md

 KDTableToListProxyModel provides a convenient proxy model flattening a table model into a list model.

-The main use-case is Qt Quick 2: many of its views only support list models, and (ab)use multiple roles for transfering multiple pieces of information from the model to the view.
+The main use-case is Qt Quick 2: many of its views only support list models, and (ab)use multiple roles for transferring multiple pieces of information from the model to the view.
 In case we already have a table model, we need to flatten it

 ## Usage